Rei-SwitchBot/faq/en-us/Lock & Lock Pro.md

 ![Image](https://support.switch-bot.com/hc/article_attachments/25998506480535)

-6. If the lock does not turn when operating via our app, please log in to your SwitchBot account and navigate to
+6. If the lock does not turn when operating via our app, please provide a video of your SwitchBot Lock not turning.

-Profile → Feedback

-and leave feedback containing a video of your SwitchBot Lock not turning.
 We will provide after-sales warranty service to help you resolve your issue (replacement of new device and collection of your defective device).

 ========================================================

 7. If your lock turns normally when using our app to operate, this usually means the issue is not with SwitchBot Lock itself.
-Please log into SwitchBot App -> Profile -> Help and Feedback -> Feedback to submit a request for firmware update.
+Please request for firmware update.

 8. Please reinstall and calibrate your SwitchBot Lock once your update is complete, and make sure that the battery used is CR123A 3V/1500mAh and that there is sufficient remaining battery power.
 A low battery level will affect the rotational force of the Lock.